-Introduction to the Long-Term Servicing Branch of System Center Configuration Manager
+Introduction to the long-term servicing branch of Configuration Manager

 Applies to: System Center Configuration Manager (Long-Term Servicing Branch)

-The Long-Term Servicing Branch (LTSB) of System Center Configuration Manager is a distinct branch of Configuration Manager that is designed as an install option available to all customers.
-However, it is the only option for customers who let lapse their Software Assurance (SA) or equivalent subscription rights for Configuration Manager.
+The long-term servicing branch (LTSB) of Configuration Manager is a distinct branch that's designed as an install option available to all customers.
+However, it's the only option for customers who let lapse their Software Assurance (SA) or equivalent subscription rights for Configuration Manager.

-The Current Branch of Configuration Manager supports the following functionality that is not available when you use the LTSB:
+The current branch of Configuration Manager supports the following functionality that isn't available when you use the LTSB:

 - In-console updates that add new features and improvements.